Best Guard Dogs For Families

 History

 Like most guard dogs on this list, the Fila Brasileiros was developed to guard livestock.
 This particular breed has its origins in Brazil, where farmers needed a large, strong breed to protect their homes and livestock.
-They were also very astute hunters and when they migrated to the United States in the early 19th century, they were used to track down runaway prisoners.
-They are descendants of bloodhounds, and have always been very territorial and temperamental creatures.
+They were also very astute hunters.
+When they migrated to the United States in the early 19th century, they were used to track down runaway prisoners.
+They are descendants of bloodhounds and have always been very territorial and temperamental creatures.
+These instincts make them natural guard dogs.

 Tips On Owning